 But how can we describe something so incomprehensible?!

-After a thousand pictures and aching jaw (from many smiles) later, the Gem returned to the harbour.
+After a thousand pictures and an aching jaw (from many smiles) later, the Gem returned to the harbor.

 The return journey

 Drunk from happiness, we wanted to keep that feeling a little bit longer.
-So, we decided to spend the money and fly back with the plane.
+So, we decided to spend the money and fly back by plane.
 After all, you only live once.

 The flight was the final highlight for us!
 It was the absolute icing on the cake of an unforgettable day!

-This way we also saved the five hours bus ride back and had a fantastic forty-minute flight back to Queenstown.
+This way we also saved the five-hour bus ride back and had a fantastic forty-minute flight back to Queenstown.